mykebrowne/data-512-a2/README.md

 #### Reflection: Bias in data
 This exercise illustrated how bias can arise in data science projects both intentionally and unintentionally.
-First,
+First, bias can arise due to the nature of the data itself.
+For example, by using English language Wikipedia as the source for articles on politicians there is likely to be over-representation of articles from English speaking countries.
+It is not unreasonable to think that by using Chinese language Wikipedia, for example, you might see a greater number of articles on Chinese politicians.
+Second, bias can be introduced through the way in which concepts in the underlying research question are operationalized.
+In this example, the research seeks to understand the ways in which the coverage of politicians and the quality of this coverage varies across country.
+Coverage and quality are qualitative terms which have been operationalized in specific, quantitative ways in order to facilitate analysis.
+Coverage has been defined as the number of politician articles per population and quality defined as the proportion of articles which have been labelled 'Featured Article' or 'Good article'